- Certificate of Appropriateness application packet 2022

 Administrative (staff) review

-Some minor exterior changes (e.g. paint color, replacing doors or light fixtures) may be reviewed by PDS staff, and is usually completed in a few days.
+Some minor exterior changes (e.g. paint color, replacing light fixtures) may be reviewed by PDS staff, and is usually completed in a few days.
 Items eligible for staff review are listed in Part III Section 10-56 (a) (3) b.
 Administrative review will be completed within 10 business days.

 Historic Preservation Commission (HPC) review